How Does Homeschooling Work? FAQs & Tips for Homeschooling Your Child

 Do Parents Get Paid for Homeschooling?

 No matter how many times I’ve presented my children with a bill for my services, I have yet to receive their payment!
 Ha!
-I tease, but not entirely.
+I tease but not entirely.

-I feel that the rewards in my homeschooling journey have come in ways other than green paper.
+I feel the rewards in my homeschooling journey have come in ways other than green paper.
 The endless kisses, years of bonding, and memories we’ve made together are absolutely priceless, and I wouldn’t trade those things for any amount of paper money.

 Is It Free to Be Homeschooled?

-It can be.
-A good portion of the cost of homeschooling is wrapped up in curriculum.
 The expense of homeschooling typically depends on which curriculum you choose to use.
 Curriculum costs range from free to thousands of dollars.
 I would encourage you to be careful of both extremes.
-A completely free curriculum option will keep you run ragged and guessing about whether you’re covering everything or not.
-You’ll be rushing to the library every week just to find that the book you need is at another library.
-Shipping will take three weeks….I’ve been there, and it’s rough.
+A completely free curriculum option will have you running ragged and guessing about whether you’re covering everything or not.
+Remember the adage: You get what you pay for.
+You’ll be rushing to the library every week just to find that the book you need is at another library or is already checked out.
+I’ve been there, and it’s rough.
+(And it's not hard to rack up late fines!)

 What Are the Qualifications to Homeschool Your Child?

-Again, always check your state laws before making the decision to homeschool.
-But in most states, you don’t have to have a teaching degree, or any degree for that matter, to homeschool your child.
+Again, always check your state laws before making the decision to homeschool, but in most states, you don’t have to have a teaching degree, or any degree for that matter, to homeschool your child.
 Some of the best teachers I know never went to college for teaching.
-Some of the best homeschoolers I know could only list a deep, abiding love for their children on a resume.
+I believe the only necessary qualifications for homeschooling should include a few things:

 • A desire to glorify God in every word and action